pazadam/Itiner-e--The-Digital-Atlas-of-Ancient-Roads/README.md

 $$

-The modifier has value between 0 (impassable) to 1 (no speed penalty).
+The modifier has a value between 0 (impassable) and 1 (no speed penalty).
 Moreover, we apply the modifier only to slopes larger than 6% (ca. 3.43°), assuming roads below this threshold allow more or less frictionless movement.

 The code for the field calculator in ArcGIS then looks like this: